Using Nature For A Pretty All-Natural Tablescape

 Beautyberry Clusters for natural decoration. #TexasHomesteader

 I picked a few bright purple Beautyberry clusters to add a pop of color.
-Beautyberry bushes are quite amazing.
-The blooms feed our honeybees in the early spring.
-The odd purple berry clusters are beautiful to look at in the summer.
-And in the winter the wild birds rely on those berries for food.
+The odd purple berry clusters are beautiful in my tablescape project.

 Tablescape Center Focal Point

-I decided on a candle, and I had a Beeswax Candle I’d made earlier.
-I wrapped it with a strip of denim.
+I wanted a homemade Beeswax Candle for the center focal point.
+To embellish it I wrapped the jar with a strip of denim.
 Because, you know, I LOVE all things denim!

 Beeswax candle with denim ribbon for natural decoration. #TexasHomesteader